Financial Transparency

 Travis County ESD No. 2 Budget Information

-The Budget information below reflect the District’s current fiscal year budget as well as the two preceding fiscal years’ final amended budget amounts.
+The Budget information below reflects the District’s current fiscal year budget as well as the four preceding fiscal years’ final amended budget amounts.

 Travis County ESD No. 2 Maintenance and Operations and Debt Property Tax Rates:

-The District has had a zero-debt service taxing rate and revenue for tax rates set for fiscal years 2019 through the current year (FY23, tax year 2022).
+The District has had a zero-debt service taxing rate and revenue for tax rates set for fiscal years 2019 through the current year (FY24, tax year 2023).

-The TCESD2 Revenue per capita has risen over the past few years due to an increase in construction of new residential and retail establishments along with a significant increase in property values.
-Sales tax revenue has increased as a result of this growth as well.
-The District’s expenditures per capita continues to rise as the District adds new emergency response staff positions, purchases equipment and builds additional response stations needed to respond to increasing call volumes.
+The TCESD2 Revenue per Capita has risen over the past few years as a result of an increase in the number of tax payers due to continued construction of new residential and retail establishments along with a significant increase in property values in 2022.
+Sales tax revenue had been increasing sharply as a result of this growth as well, but started to slow in FY23.
+The District’s expenditures per capita continues to rise as the District adds new emergency response staff positions, purchases equipment, and builds the additional response stations needed to respond to increasing call volumes.
 In FY20 expenditures were significantly reduced as the District discontinued non-essential services to respond to the COVID-19 pandemic and temporarily paused construction projects related to construction of new response locations and related equipment.
-These projects were restarted and saw significant progress in FY22 with continuation through FY23.
+These projects were restarted and saw significant progress in FY22 with continuation through FY24.

 New construction of residential and retail establishments along with increasing population have led to an increase in both property and sales tax revenue.
 Additionally, the real estate market in the area has experienced continued pricing increases leading to increased property tax revenue.